 They didn’t care a hoot about the outcome of the heavy traffic.
 After all, it’s either they went to school or they didn’t.
 Either way, they had nothing to lose.
 It should be his headache if they went to school or not, he presumed.

-His challenge that morning as was with every work day in a week was, to beat the heavy sluggish traffic, drop the boys off to school before heading to work.
+His challenge that morning as was with every workday in a week was, to beat the heavy sluggish traffic, drop the boys off to school before heading to work.
 And he must reach his office in time to escape queries from his early bird of an MD.

 His eyes were fixed on the fuel meter at the filling station by his right, but at the same time, his mind was at his office.
-He looked at the fuel tanker off-loading in the station and thought it was not supposed to be done during a work hour.
+He looked at the fuel tanker off-loading in the station and thought it was not supposed to be done during work hour.

-As he looked on, his gaze caught a nonchalant young lady puffing cigarette a couple of meters away from where an attendant was filling her tank.
+As he looked on, his gaze caught a nonchalant young lady puffing cigarette a couple of feet away from where an attendant was filling her tank.
 Eno knew the smoker was taking a huge risk, even though the probability of the cigarette igniting the fuel was very low, a certain amount of fuel vapour existing there should not be ruled out.

 Eno studied the smoker closely, she was a girl in her early twenties.
 The attendants were supposed to caution her and make her vacate the premises if she insisted.